Reverse mathematics: Stronger systems

 The set of Π consequences of second-order arithmetic Z_{2} has the same theory as RCA_{0} + (schema over finite n) determinacy in the nth level of the difference hierarchy of Σ sets.

-For a poset $P$, let $\textrm{MF}(P)$ denote the topological space consisting of the filters on $P$ whose open sets are the sets of the form $\{F\in\textrm{MF}(P)\mid p\in F\}$ for some $p\in P$.
-The following statement is equivalent to $\Pi^1_2\mathsf{-CA}_0$ over $\Pi^1_1\mathsf{-CA}_0$: for any countable poset $P$, the topological space $\textrm{MF}(P)$ is completely metrizable iff it is regular.
+For a poset P, let MF(P) denote the topological space consisting of the filters on P whose open sets are the sets of the form for some p ∈ P. The following statement is equivalent to $\Pi^1_2\mathsf{-CA}_0$ over $\Pi^1_1\mathsf{-CA}_0$: for any countable poset P, the topological space MF(P) is completely metrizable iff it is regular.

 ω-models and β-models

 The ω in ω-model stands for the set of non-negative integers (or finite ordinals).
 An ω-model is a model for a fragment of second-order arithmetic whose first-order part is the standard model of Peano arithmetic, but whose second-order part may be non-standard.
-More precisely, an ω-model is given by a choice $S\subseteq\mathcal P(\omega)$ of subsets of $\omega$.
-The first-order variables are interpreted in the usual way as elements of $\omega$, and $+$, $\times$ have their usual meanings, while second-order variables are interpreted as elements of $S$.
-There is a standard ω-model where one just takes $S$ to consist of all subsets of the integers.
-However, there are also other ω-models; for example, RCA_{0} has a minimal ω-model where $S$ consists of the computable subsets of $\omega$.
+More precisely, an ω-model is given by a choice $S\subseteq\mathcal P(\omega)$ of subsets of ω.
+The first-order variables are interpreted in the usual way as elements of ω, and +, × have their usual meanings, while second-order variables are interpreted as elements of S. There is a standard ω-model where one just takes S to consist of all subsets of the integers.
+However, some theories have other ω-models.
+For example, RCA_{0} has a minimal ω-model where S consists of the computable subsets of ω.
+In particular, this model has only countably many subsets, which is strictly smaller than the uncountable $\mathcal P(\omega)$.

-A β-model is an ω model that agrees with the standard ω-model on truth of $\Pi^1_1$ and $\Sigma^1_1$ sentences (with parameters).
+A β-model is an ω model that agrees with the standard ω-model on truth of Π and Σ sentences (with parameters).

 Non-ω models are also useful, especially in the proofs of conservation theorems.

+Constructive reverse mathematics

+Constructive reverse mathematics is a program which is applied to constructive mathematics, and is used to classify theorems using logical principles, function existence axioms, and their combinations.
+It involves classifying theorems into 4 main systems: BISH (Bishop-style constructive mathematics), CLASS, INT, and RUSS.